-The development of a Community Facilities Strategy is identified as a key activity in the first three years of the community facilities and support activity area in the Council's Future Kāpiti Long Term plan 2015-35.
+The development of a Community Facilities Strategy is identified as a key activity in the first three years of the community facilities and support activity area in the Council's FutureKāpiti Long term plan 2015-35.
 This is the first time the Council has developed a Community Facilities Strategy.
-The Council has signalled in its Long Term Plan it will work in partnership with the community to achieve a series of Community Outcomes to deliver on the vision of being a vibrant, diverse and thriving district.
-The Strategy will help guide the Council's investment decisions and involvement in the district's facilities over the next 20 years.
-Any investment in community facilities will need to be balanced with other priorities identified through the Council's long term planning process for 2018-38.
+The Council has signalled in its Long Term Plan it will work in partnership with the community to achieve a series of community outcomes to deliver on the vision of being a vibrant, diverse and thriving district.